flathub/com.github.xournalpp.xournalpp/README.rst

 LaTeX Support
 ==============

-If you want to enter LaTeX code and have it rendered, you need to install the texlive extension:
+If you want to enter LaTeX code and have it rendered, you can either used the built-in minimal LaTeX installation (TinyTeX and scontents, pgfplots packages) or install the texlive extension (which takes more than 7 GB of disk space):

     flatpak install flathub org.freedesktop.Sdk.Extension.texlive//23.08